sanketkumaronline/real_estate_analysis/README.md

 1. The dataset is split into training and testing datasets using **train_test_split()** function.
 The training datasets are created for features (X_train, X_test) and targets (y_train, y_test)
 2. The **random_state** parameter has been passed as an integer (5), which means the results are reproducible.
 3. We passed **train_size** parameters the value 0.8 and **test_size** the value 0.2.
-It means 70% of original dataset will be used in the training dataset and remaining 30% as test dataset.
+It means 80% of original dataset will be used in the training dataset and remaining 20% as test dataset.

 ### Selection of Machine Learning Model

 Since we are trying to predict a continuous numerical output (i.e. “Sold Price” of homes) based on a number of input variables, we have selected **Multiple Linear Regression** as a machine learning model.
 It will take an input of a set of factors (or test dataset), learn patterns and find relationships between datapoints to predict the value of dependent variable.
 The 11 columns mentioned above are taken as feature or input variables.

 We also tested *XGBRegressor* from the XGBoost library and *Support Vector Regression (SVM)* from sklearn as alternative machine learning models.
 However, the perfromance was dropped significantly.
 Therefore, Linear Regression regression was chosen as best option out of the tested models.
-More details about testing above mentioned alternative models can be found in *ml_models_comparison.ipynb* file.
+More details about testing above mentioned alternative models can be found in [ml_models_comparison.ipynb* file](https://github.com/AndrewTymkiv/real_estate_analysis/blob/main/ml_models_comparison.ipynb).

 ### Changes Made After Segment 2